Biden's dog Commander has left the White House

 President Biden's dog Commander is no longer staying at the White House as the first family tries to figure out how to stop him from biting Secret Service officers.

-The German shepherd has been involved in a series of altercations — the most recent one on Monday evening, when he bit a Secret Service officer, who was treated by medical personnel at the White House.
+The German shepherd has been involved in a series of altercations.
+The most recent known incident was on Sept.
+25, when he bit a Secret Service officer, who was treated by medical personnel at the White House.

 "Commander is not presently on the White House campus while next steps are evaluated," said Elizabeth Alexander, a spokesperson for first lady Jill Biden, in a statement.
 CNN was first to report his departure.